b-kraus/The-Plant-Proctector/README.md

 The buzzer code is very simple, just a simple if statement that will cause the buzzer to sound if the hh, th, moisturePercent go below the set range.

-The DHTT does not use the ADC but uses a if statement.
+The DHT11 does not use the ADC but uses a if statement.
 First it reads the hh, then hl, and so on.
 It then adds the data and compares it to the check sum.

 The Gitkin Soil Moisture works by creating a value.
 Using the ADC, we are able to collect this value.
 In order to get the percentage we need to calibrate this value.
 First you take a reading of the sensor dry and record this data.
 Then we take a reading of the sensor in water.
 Final we put these values in the following formula:  moisturePercent = ((DRY_VALUE - adcResult ) * 100.0) / (DRY_VALUE - WET_VALUE).